Shack-Hartmann wavefront sensor sensitivity loss factor estimation in partial correction regime

 \section{Examples}

-In this section we present two examples, showing spot size change effect on sensitivity for a quad-cell SH WFS and background change effect on a CoG SH WFS.
-For both examples we run a simulation of a simple system, with a single sub-aperture SH and with a phase containing only tip-tilt, using PASSATA software \cite{doi:10.1117/12.2233963}.\\ The parameters of the simulations are: \begin{itemize} \item WFS FoV = 2.5asec \item dimension of the sub-aperture (side) = 0.2m \item number of pixels of the detector (side) = 12 \item WFS central wavelength = 750nm \item input Tip-Tilt RMS = 255nm \end{itemize} In the first example we run the same simulation twice: the first time with the Diffraction Limited (DL) spot (FWHM=0.77arcsec) and the second time we convolve the DL spot with a 2D Gaussian shape with FWHM of 8 pixels (FWHM=1.84arcsec).
+In this section we present two examples, showing the effect of a spot size change on sensitivity for a quad-cell SH WFS and the effect of a background variation on a Center of Gravity (CoG) SH WFS.
+For both examples, we run a numerical simulation of a simple system, with a single sub-aperture SH and with a phase containing only tip-tilt, using the PASSATA software\cite{doi:10.1117/12.2233963}.\\ The parameters of the simulations are: \begin{itemize} \item WFS FoV = 2.5arcsec; \item dimension of the sub-aperture (side) = 0.2m; \item number of pixels of the detector (side) = 12; \item WFS central wavelength = 750nm; \item input Tip-Tilt RMS = 255nm. \end{itemize} In the first example we run the same simulation for two spot sizes: in the first case with the Diffraction Limited (DL) spot (FWHM=0.77arcsec) and the second case we convolve the DL spot with a 2D Gaussian shape with FWHM of 8 pixels (FWHM=1.84arcsec).
 In both cases we use the quad-cell algorithm to compute the slopes.
-We know from calibration that the slope coefficient is 0.0080nm${}^{-1}$ for a DL spot and 0.0028nm${}^{-1}$ for a DL spot convolved with the 2D Gaussian shape with FWHM of 8 pixels, and, so, the relative sensitivity should be 0.35 (almost the ratio between the two spots size: 0.77/1.84).
-The frequency range, $\left[\omega_1,\omega_2\right]$, chosen is $[50,500]$ In Figure \ref{fig:quadCellSpot} the measurement PSD for the two cases are shown.
-The estimated sensitivity loss factor of the first case is, as expected, 1 and for second case is about 0.35 (between yellow and green lines).\\ As for the first example in the second one we run the same simulation twice: the first time with no background and the second time we add a background of 100ph/pixel/frame (sub-aperture collects 40000ph/frame from the guide star).
+We know from calibration that the slope coefficient is 0.0080nm${}^{-1}$ for a DL spot and 0.0028nm${}^{-1}$ for a DL spot convolved with the 2D Gaussian shape with FWHM of 8 pixels, hence, the relative sensitivity should be 0.35 (almost the ratio between the two spots size: 0.77/1.84).
+The frequency range, $\left[\omega_1,\omega_2\right]$, chosen is $[50,500]$.
+In Figure \ref{fig:quadCellSpot} the measurement PSD for the two cases are shown.
+The estimated sensitivity loss factor of the first case is, as expected, 1 and for the second case is about 0.35 (between the yellow and the green lines).\\ As for the first example in the second one we run the same simulation twice: the first time with no background and the second time we add a background of 100ph/pixel/frame (sub-aperture collects 40000ph/frame from the guide star).